zkFold/zkfold-cardano/README.md

 # zkFold: Cardano integration library
 Integration of zkFold Symbolic smart contracts with the Cardano blockchain.
 The repository contains
 - current zk protocols in `zkfold-cardano`;
-- the Plutus scripts in `zkfold-contracts`;
+- the Plutus scripts in `zkfold-cardano-scripts`;
-- off-chain code for constructing and sending transactions in `zkfold-backends`;
+- off-chain code for constructing and sending transactions in `zkfold-cardano-backends`;
 - examples of zk circuits in `zkfold-example`;
-- end-to-end tests for smart contracts in `scripts`;
+- end-to-end tests for smart contracts in `e2e-test`;
 - current smart contract documentation in `docs`.

 ## Building the project